MikkelHJuul/profaneword/README.md

 The file [`data_report_test.go`](profanities/data_report_test.go) computes the number of combinations:

 for...
-* 1 word there will be 57.68 thousand combinations and on average 8.24 letters in each word
+* for 1 word there will be 58 thousand combinations and on average 8.16 letters in each word
-* 2 words there will be 6.92 billion combinations and on average 8.29 letters in each word
+* 2 words there will be 6.88 billion combinations and on average 8.21 letters in each word
-* 3 words there will be 839.62 trillion combinations and on average 8.29 letters in each word
+* 3 words there will be 811.89 trillion combinations and on average 8.21 letters in each word

 These numbers refer to the database level